 According to financial experts at Fiscal Tiger, there are plenty of ways to save money while on vacation without having to compromise the quality of your experience.
 This can include the following:

-Of course, you can also choose your destination according to your monetary and time budgets.
-Especially for your first solo trip, you can try going somewhere relatively close to home.
-Traveling alone isn’t about going to the most fabulous destination or traveling in luxury, it’s about pushing yourself out of your comfort zone, making new experiences, and growing as a person.
+Of course, you can also choose your destination according to your monetary and time budgets, especially for your first solo trip.
+You may want to start by planning a trip close to home.
+Traveling alone isn’t about going to the most fabulous destination or traveling in luxury; it’s about pushing yourself out of your comfort zone, making new experiences, and growing as a person.
 If you have the chance to solo travel at any age, take it!
 It may be scary at times, but the opportunities it will give you are priceless.

 Have you ever tried traveling alone?
 If you have, how did you like it?
 If not, what is stopping you?
 Leave a comment below.